dgibbs64/SteamCMD-Commands-List/README.md

 You can get the output without using the script.

 [steamcmd_commands.txt](https://github.com/dgibbs64/SteamCMD-Commands-List/blob/master/steamcmd_commands.txt)
-> Travis-CI checks daily for updates and posts them to this repo.
+> GitHub Actions checks daily for updates and posts them to this repo.
 So this list will always be up-to-date.

 ## Usage